Baqend/guide/src/index.md

   - **User:** are used to represent a user which is logged in into your app.
 New users can be created by a registration process or by a login through an [OAuth](#oauth-login) provider when configured.
 [Read More](#registration)
   - **Role:** Roles can be created to group users and together and use those groups to give them special privileges such as ACLs.
-There are two predefined roles the admin role and the node role.
+There are three predefined roles the admin role, the loggedin role and the node role.
 Roles contains a predefined users list field, which contains all the members of the role.
 [Read More](#roles)
   - **Device:** represents registered devices which can later be used to send them push notifications out of baqend code.
 Devices can be queried like any other table to send a push notification to multiple devices at once.